MichalMrena/DecisionDiagrams/README.md

 }
 ```

+# Publications
-Also, we have published several papers on decision diagrams and reliability analysis.
+We have published several papers on decision diagrams and reliability analysis.
 The following papers had an experimental section where we examined various properties of decision diagrams using TeDDy:

 Mrena, M., &#38; Kvassay, M. (2021). **Comparison of Left Fold and Tree Fold Strategies in Creation of Binary Decision Diagrams**. *2021 International Conference on Information and Digital Technologies (IDT)*, 341–352. https://doi.org/10.1109/IDT52577.2021.9497593
 &nbsp;